OmarMuhammedAli/OmarMuhammedAli/README.md

 #### 👨🏻‍💻  About Me

-- 🔭 I’m currently working as a Retool developer @ [stackdrop.co](https://www.stackdrop.co/)and a backend engineer
+- 🔭 I’m currently working as a Retool developer @ [stackdrop.co](https://www.stackdrop.co/) and a backend engineer

 - 😄 Pronouns: **_he/him_**